Pet Dental Care

 Veterinary Dental Services

-Our veterinarians provide veterinary dental services including routine cleaning and polishing (dental prophylaxis), complete oral exam with charting of teeth, and surgical extractions to manage and treat severe oral disease conditions.
+Our veterinarians provide veterinary dental services including routine cleaning and polishing (dental prophylaxis), complete oral exam with charting of teeth, digital dental x-rays, and surgical extractions to manage and treat severe oral disease conditions.
 Our veterinarians provide dental nerve blocks if extractions are necessary as well as pain medication and antibiotics to go home.
 We provide a dental sealant to help prevent new plaque formation and laser therapy to decrease pain as well as speed up healing time.
 A team member is dedicated to monitoring your pet throughout the procedure and during recovery.

 When dental problems and oral diseases are diagnosed, sometimes a dental procedure may be necessary.
 Lincolnway Animal Hospital is equipped with state-of-the-art oral surgical equipment and the latest technology to provide your pet with a safe and advanced dental procedure.